mcbabo/DeskClock/README.md

 - **UI:** 100% Jetpack Compose.
 - **Architecture:** MVI-style pattern with clean separation between UI and Data layers.
 - **Navigation:** Adopts the latest **Navigation 3** library.
-- **Lifecycle:** Services are Android 14+ compliant, using specific foreground service types for reliability.
 - **DI:** **Koin** instead of Hilt (why not).

 ## Screenshots